AbdelrahmanGamalOmar/AbdelrahmanGamalOmar/README.md

 ### Welcome to my Portfolio

-I'm a **Data Analyst** from **Egypt**, passionate about transforming raw data into actionable insights.
-With a strong foundation in data analysis and visualization, I specialize in creating powerful dashboards and reports that drive data-driven decision-making.
-Currently, I'm expanding my expertise in **Data Engineering** to tackle larger and more complex data challenges.
+I'm a **Business Data Analyst** from Egypt, turning complex data into strategic insights.
+I specialize in visualization and reporting to drive **business decisions** and am expanding my expertise in **Business Analysis** to align data with organizational goals.

 - **How to reach me**: [LinkedIn](https://www.linkedin.com/in/abdelrahman-gamal121/) | [Email](abdelrahmangamal287@gmail.com)